tarheelsrule44/tarheelsrule44.github.io/frogger-clone/README.txt

+#Frogger Clone

+To play the game, follow this link:  http://tarheelsrule44.github.io/frogger-clone/index.html

+Controls:

-To run the game simply press any of the arrow keys in any direction.
+Use the arrow keys to move the player in any direction.

-Try to avoid enemy bugs.

-Once the top row of water has been reached, the player will reset back to starting position.
+Gameplay:

+Avoid the enemy bugs and try to collect the gems.
+Once all gems have been collected, the enemies will disappear and the player has won the game!